pret/pokecrystal/docs/event_commands.md

 ## `$A9`: `checksave`
 Unused in regular gameplay.
-May be used in conjunction with an `iftrue` or an `iffalse` check to see if the player has or hasn't saved their game.
+May be used in conjunction with an `iftrue` or an `iffalse` check to see if the player has saved their game or not.